3stadt/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### Shopping worlds

-The shopping worlds, also known as emotion, got a complete overhaul.
-There are a few changes notable for plugin developers.

-Up until now, shopping worlds had a so called _masonry_ mode, which was realised via a jQuery plugin.
-The mode now is replaced by a mode called _fluid_.
-Both modes aim to automatically create a pleasant user experience when viewing a shopping world on a smaller screen than intended by the shopping world author.
-Since the _masonry_ plugin is no longer needed, it was removed.
-This will affect your plugin if it made use of this now formerly included library.
+The `masonry` mode is no longer available.
+It was replaced by `fluid` mode.
+The `masonry` jQuery plugin is no longer part of the shopware core.

-The fields of a shopping world as well as the corresponding SEO URL is now translatable.
+The fields of a shopping world as well as the corresponding SEO URL are now translatable.

-Landing pages depended on categories, with shopware 5.2 they are bound to shops.
-In the consequence banner images in a category linking to a connected shopping world are no longer present.
+Landing pages no longer depended on categories, they are now bound to shops.
+Auto-generated banner images in a category linking to a connected shopping world are no longer generated.

 Landing pages can be assigned to one or more shops.

-If you are writing widgets for shopping worlds, their fields are now translatable.
-To make use of this ability, it is sufficient to set the `translatable` field in `s_library_component_field` to 1 for a given element.
+Custom widgets for shopping worlds are translatable if the `translatable` field is set in `s_library_component_field`.

-Additionally, every element in a shopping world has its own viewport settings which are saved in `s_emotion_element_viewports`.
+Every element in a shopping world has its own viewport settings, saved in `s_emotion_element_viewports`.
-These settings include position and visibility for each viewport.

-You can define a default config for each custom shopping world widget.
-This includes settings like maximal height or width or an icon to make your widget easier identifiable.
+A default config for each custom shopping world widget can be saved.
+This includes settings like maximal height or width or an icon.
 For further information on this topic have a look at `themes/Backend/ExtJs/backend/emotion/view/detail/elements/base.js`.

 To make overriding the widget configuration easy, there are new blocks in `widgets/emotion/index.tpl`:
 * `widgets/emotion/index/attributes`
 * `widgets/emotion/index/config`
 * `widgets/emotion/index/element/config`

 ### Library updates